New York, NY

 “The values of liberty and democracy transcend geography and nationality, and they must be given physical expression as we reimagine Lower Manhattan.
 By taking part in this competition, you have already helped to heal our City and demonstrate once again, New York does not stand alone.”

-Following the tragic events of 9/11, the studio submitted a design entry for the World Trade Center Site Memorial Competition, the goal of which was to identify a design for a memorial to be erected in honor of all those lost on that fateful day and in the 1993 bombing of the World Trade Center.
+Following the tragic events of 9/11, APT submitted a design entry for the World Trade Center Site Memorial Competition, the goal of which was to identify a design for a memorial to be erected in honor of all those lost on that fateful day and in the 1993 bombing of the World Trade Center.
 5,201 submissions were received from around the world, making it the largest design competition in history.

 The studio’s decision to approach the site with an understanding of the limits of a built memory resulted in two goals: one of respect for a sacred space of mourning and one as an offering to help the world continue to heal.